Symptoms of Domestic Abuse and Depression Are the Same

-- difficulty concentrating (D) coincides with the abuser’s use of repeated interruptions during arguments and when the victim tries to do something for anyone other than the controller.
+- difficulty concentrating (D) coincides with the abuser's use of repeated interruptions during conversations and when the victim tries to do something for anyone other than the controller.

 - difficulty remembering details (D) coincides with the abuser's continual remaking of history and insistence that their memories are correct and the victim's are wrong.